ros2cuisine/bundler-release/README.md

-# The Bundle image that is the source for user images
+# The Bundle image that is the source for other images

 ## Important Note for Devs: Don't use any apt-get upgrade or other upgrade commands after this point.
 Head to the issue section to have a look whats holding the build back.
 Tip: Try to user a different [tag](https://hub.docker.com/repository/docker/ros2cuisine/bundler/tags)